A teacup Golden Retriever is a purebred or Golden Retriever mix dog deliberately made much smaller than a normal Golden Retriever.

 One way to create a mini Golden Retriever is to cross one with a smaller breed which shares similar characteristics.

 Most commonly, the Golden Retriever is crossed with the Cocker Spaniel or the Miniature Poodle.

-Therefore, these miniature or teacup Golden Retrievers are in fact designer dogs – not purebreds.
+Therefore, these miniature or micro Golden Retrievers are in fact designer dogs – not purebreds.

 Some object to designer or crossbreed dogs as they are concerned that the traits of the dogs are more variable than in the case of a purebred.